 If you do not have a bank account or prefer not to use direct deposit, your benefit payments will be deposited onto a Visa pre-paid debit card.
 The funds are then immediately available, and the card can be used anywhere that Visa debit cards are accepted.
-You can check payments and current balance, and even pay bills online.
+You can view payment status and current balance, and even pay bills online.
 For more information about the Visa pre-paid debit card, please see the Visa pre-paid debit card FAQ page.